Neslihan Atagül: 2019–2021: Sefirin Kızı

 In 2019, Neslihan Atagül returned to the small screen with the series Sefirin Kızı, playing Nare.

 The series aired on Star TV for two seasons with a total of 52 episodes.
 It premiered on 16 December 2019 and ended on 11 May 2021, and for her performance she received the "Best Actress" award at the Izmir Artemis International Film Festival.
 However, midway through the series, she announced her withdrawal from the series due to health problems as she suffered from leaky gut syndrome.

-Present

-Currently, Atagül is immersed in a new professional project, Hadsiz Magazine, which will bring impressive photographs, exclusive interviews with great guests.

 Personal life

 Neslihan started dating her Fatih Harbiye co-star, Kadir Doğulu, in October 2013.
 They got engaged in November 2015, and were married in July 2016.
+The couple welcomed a son in 2025.